 March 2, 2017: Ross Conrad, beekeeper and owner of Dancing Bee Gardens, Middlebury, CT.
 Natural Beekeeping in the Age of Neonicotinoid Pesticides and Colony Collapse Disorder (CCD) – Ross will address how beekeepers can cope with the current state of honey bees and beekeeping in North America through proper nutrition; non-toxic, organic and treatment free ways to control Varroa mites, Small Hive Beetles, and Wax Moths; and drug-free ways to keep colonies healthy in the face of high virus loads, American Foul Brood, Nosema and CCD symptoms

 April 6, 2017: Charlie Blevin, beekeeper, San Francisco, CA. He will discuss swarms and extractions

 May 4, 2017: Randy Oliver.
 “Reading the Combs: Understanding bee biology over the course of a season.”
 I’ve defined the 11 biological phases that the colony goes through over the course of the season.
 With photographs, I explain how the beekeeper can “read the combs” in order to determine how the bees are doing at each point in time, and whether the bees need help.
 Such visual confirmation allows one to make informed management decisions to fit their situation and goals.
-Workshops will be scheduled for Saturday.
+Meeting video

 June 1, 2017: Gadgets and Gizmos.
 Back by popular demand, this meeting is dedicated to innovations brought to the larger membership by club members.